 Why is volunteering important for youth?
 While we should support youth volunteerism to better our communities, children and teenagers who volunteer will also see and feel transformation within themselves.
 In the words of Opportunity Nation, “There is mounting evidence that volunteering, participating in service projects, and other forms of community involvement are more than feel-good activities.
 They can contribute to better outcomes for youth and for communities.”
 In other words, we all benefit by encouraging altruistic behaviors in our communities’ youth.
 Below, we outline some of the many ways volunteering can lead to success for teenagers and children:

 Youth who volunteer regularly practice skills—like collaboration and problem solving—that are vital to succeed in academics, the workplace, and their personal lives.
-Whether it’s collecting donations or caring for the elderly, youth develop an understanding of citizenship that extends into adulthood.
+Whether it’s collecting donations by selling gourmet popcorn to their neighbors or spending time reading with the elderly, youth develop an understanding of citizenship that extends into adulthood.
 Plus, volunteering helps teens fill their resumes with robust, real-world experience.
 That’s why colleges and employers look for civically engaged applicants who will thrive in team settings and take on challenging work.

 Teens who volunteer build relationships and strengthen their support network, or “social capital.”
 Social capital strengthens trust and sense of community and is critical to upward mobility.
 According to Opportunity Nation, volunteer opportunities for low-income teens are especially integral in facilitating meaningful connections and sourcing educational pathways, “Research shows [volunteerism] can serve as an effective conduit to positive educational and career outcomes for low-income youth.”